Rea likes 'his back against the wall'

 "I lost a lot of grip, so entering and exiting the corner I was really in trouble.
 I could feel that very early in the race.
 It was a long one but to salvage a top five was good for the championship when I could have thrown away a lot of points."

-Rea has won 12 World Superbike races at Portimao and taken a further eight podium finishes, making it a happy hunting ground for the Northern Irishman.
+Six-time champion Rea has won 12 World Superbike races at Portimao and taken a further eight podium finishes, making it a happy hunting ground.

-The 4-5-mile circuit was the scene of a recent test for the defending champion's Kawasaki team, and a pre-season test too, both of which should aid the job of finding a strong race set-up.
+The four-and-a-half-mile circuit was the scene of a recent test for the defending champion's Kawasaki team, and a pre-season test too, both of which should aid the job of finding a strong race set-up.

 'Expecting much more from Portimao'